cweill/gotests/README.md

   -all         generate tests for all functions and methods

   -excl        regexp. generate tests for functions and methods that don't
                match.
-Takes precedence over -only, -exp, and -all
+Takes precedence over -only, -exported, and -all

   -exported    generate tests for exported functions and methods.
 Takes
                precedence over -only and -all